evg-cv/LandmarkTrainer/README.md

-## LipDetector
+## LandmarkTrainer

 ## Overview

-This project is to detect the lips for the estimation of person talking.
-The deep learning model is used to detect the lips and the OpenCV & dlib frameworks are used for tracking the face and lips.
+This project is to extract the landmarks from the face and train the model.
+The deep learning model is used to train and the OpenCV & dlib frameworks are used for extraction of the landmarks.

 ## Structure